Tag: Elliot Rodger

 There is a debate going on as to whether or not Elliot Rodger, the man who recently went on a killing spree in California, was mentally ill or if he was sane and driven by sexism.

 No. That’s not the debate that’s going on.
 Hardly anyone is framing it as “either mentally ill or misogynist.”
-Also, the issue is not “driven by sexism” but “driven by misogyny” – intense, enraged hatred of women. … Read the rest
+Also, the issue is not “driven by sexism” but “driven by misogyny” – intense, enraged hatred of women.
+What we see in Elliot Rodger along with far too many other men is beyond mere everyday sexism, which seems almost cozy in comparison, but inflamed rabid loathing of women as women.

 Rob posted this on Facebook, following up on a comment he made on a Facebook thread of mine about Elliot Rodger and misogyny (one of many this past week).
 I and others suggested he expand on the comment and this is that expansion.
 He gave me permission to publish it.

 On 6 December 1989, a 25 year old failing Engineering student in Montreal roamed the corridors of the Ecole Polytechnique.
 He separated the male from the female students, screamed “I hate feminists!” and in 20 minutes, 27 women were shot or stabbed.
 14 died.
 He then killed himself.
 His suicide note revealed he blamed women for his failures.
-He had also intended to target a Quebec female … Read the rest
+He had also intended to target a Quebec female union leader, firefighter, and police captain.

 Soraya asks when we ask unpleasant truths in the wake of Elliot Rodger’s destruction.